susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 73 - D66 #60daysofudacity : Saturday, February  13, 2021

  1. Today we had the 8th study meeting #sg_spanish yeiii! @Priscila Espinoza gave us a great presentation about categorical features, It was a great talk Pris.
 Thanks for coming Thanks for your attendance @Sandra @Priscila Espinoza @Edgar Chacon @Nicolás Campos @Jaime González @susyjam.I already missed having this type of meeting
- 2. Hoy leí sobre el cálculo del coeficiente de correlación de Pearson en Python con Numpy https://stackabuse.com/calculating-pearson-correlation-coefficient-in-python-with-numpy/
+ 2. Today I read about Calculating Pearson Correlation Coefficient in Python with Numpy https://stackabuse.com/calculating-pearson-correlation-coefficient-in-python-with-numpy/

 My progress log link on github